‘SPORT- ELECTRIFIED’ - Audi Q4 Sportback e-tron Independent New Review (Ref:1513/12391)

 Cost of Ownership

-What about battery replenishment for the 76.6kWh (net) battery of the Q4 Sportback 45 e-tron and Q4 Sportback 55 e-tron quattro?
-Well those variants have been engineered for charging speeds of up to 11kW during AC charging; for DC charging, standard rear-driven models charge at 135kW, while quattro versions can charge at up to 175kW.
+What about replenishment for the 77kWh battery?
+For DC charging, standard rear-driven models charge at 135kW, while the 55 quattro version can charge at up to 175kW.
 With a rapid public charger, WLTP testing has confirmed that in only 10 minutes, the Q4 45 e-tron can recharge enough electricity to cover a distance of about 80 miles.
-Charging at 135kW in ideal conditions, the battery can achieve an 80% state of charge from a 5% starting point in 29 minutes.
-If you're using a conventional 7kW garage wallbox, a Q4 45 e-tron can charge 255 miles of range in eight and a quarter hours.
-For the first time, the Q4 e-tron model family also features post-conditioning.
-Here, the vehicle's thermal management system cools the battery, for example, if it exceeds a fixed temperature threshold after driving or charging.
+Charging at 135kW, the battery can achieve an 80% state of charge from a 5% starting point in 29 minutes.

 Using the myAudi app, owners can activate charging remotely using a smartphone.
 The app also provides access to the comfort remote preconditioning system, which enables remote adjustment of the cabin temperature and seat heating functions to ensure that the cabin climate is always comfortable well before a journey begins.
+Not so good is the issue of depreciation; the Q4 e-tron doesn't hold its value anything like the way you would expect an Ingolstadt model to do - a problem afflicting so many EVs just at present.

 Accessing and paying for electricity while on the road can be easily taken care of using the 'e-tron Charging Service', which provides UK subscribers with one RFID payment card that is accepted at a vast number of charge points operated by 18 suppliers across the UK and Europe, and offers a choice of two fixed price charging tariffs.